As a young man, Howard Dayton had one objective: to become filthy rich.

 3. Matthew 6:24

-Howard believes materialism is much deeper than we realize and has affected believers in a much more profound way.
+Howard believes that, in our culture, materialism runs much deeper than we realize and affects believers in a much more profound way than we’d like to think.
 For him, the root lies in Matthew 6:24, “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.”
-(New International Version)

 “Here’s the way I like to describe it: Every believer has had two basic decisions to make in their life.
-The first is found in Matthew 7:13: Am I going to take the broad way that leads to destruction or the small gate and the narrow road that leads to life?” he said.
+The first is found in Matthew 7:13—Am I going to take the broad way that leads to destruction or the small gate and the narrow road that leads to life?”
+Howard said.

 “But there’s a second decision that they have to make: Will I serve money, or will I serve God?
 Unfortunately, I think that most Christians are taking the broad way and serving money without even realizing it.”

-Howard encourages all churches to offer year-round training, not only because it fulfills a biblical command, but because people desperately need to be encouraged to manage money God's way.
-Church members increase their giving as a natural byproduct of financial discipleship, not as an overall goal.
-Keeping this in perspective fosters a healthier church and a healthier congregation.
+Howard encourages all churches to offer year-round training, not only because it fulfills a biblical command, but because people desperately need to be encouraged to handle money God's ways.
+The best part?
+Stewardship no long needs to be a fundraising campaign.
+An increase in giving is the natural byproduct of financial discipleship.
+Keeping this in perspective will help you work toward a healthy church and a healthy congregation.